jbohanon/cursor-deepseek/README.md

-# DeepSeek API Proxy
+# OpenAI API Proxy

-A high-performance HTTP/2-enabled proxy server designed specifically to enable Cursor IDE's Composer to use DeepSeek's, OpenRouter's and Ollama's language models.
-This proxy translates OpenAI-compatible API requests to DeepSeek/OpenRouter/Ollama API format, allowing Cursor's Composer and other OpenAI API-compatible tools to seamlessly work with these models.
+A high-performance HTTP/2-enabled proxy server designed to interface the OpenAI API specification to alternative language models.

+This proxy translates OpenAI-compatible API requests to alternative API formats, allowing Cursor's Composer and other OpenAI API-compatible tools to seamlessly work with these models.

 ## Primary Use Case

-This proxy was created to enable Cursor IDE users to leverage DeepSeek's, OpenRouter's and Ollama's powerful language models through Cursor's Composer interface as an alternative to OpenAI's models.
+This proxy was created originally to enable Cursor IDE users to leverage alternative (e.g. DeepSeek, OpenRouter, and Ollama) powerful language models through Cursor's Composer interface as an alternative to OpenAI's models.
 By running this proxy locally, you can configure Cursor's Composer to use these models for AI assistance, code generation, and other AI features.
 It handles all the necessary request/response translations and format conversions to make the integration seamless.

 ## Features